 When the day has a light-hearted, relaxed and informal feel, we find facilitating this type of personal exploratory content much easier.
 Take a moment to make sure you're in the right zone before you start.
-If you've just fought your way through traffic, taken your dog to the vet and dropped off the dry-cleaning, you may need a moment or two to let go of all that so you can be fully present.

-Chances are you have a room full of people looking forward to a change from their typical day-job, possibly a little (or a lot!) uncertain about what the day will hold - so you want to be at your best to make it a fun and enjoyable experience for them.
+Chances are you have a group of people looking forward to a change from their typical day job, possibly a little (or a lot!) uncertain about what the session will hold - so you want to be at your best to make it a fun and enjoyable experience for them.
 When they're engaged, the learning will stick.